vmware-archive/p4c-xdp/README.md

 version >= 4.10.0-rc7+ due to some BPF verifier limitations

 ## Installation
+### Docker
+Please see Dockerfile.
+There is also a public docker image available as u9012063/p4xdp
+$ docker pull u9012063/p4xdp
+will pull the latest image

 ### P4-16 Compiler
 First you need to follow the installation guide of [P4-16](https://github.com/p4lang/p4c/) When you have P4-16 compiler, then add this project as an extension.